lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 **Function: `chr`**

-chr -- This function translates integers into ASCII characters.
-Each argument must be an integer between 0 and 255.
+chr -- This function translates byte values into ASCII characters.
+Arguments may be integers, strings, or lists of values that can be encoded as bytes.

-str `chr`(INT arg, ...)
+str `chr`(INT|STR|LIST arg, ...)

-If the programmer is not a wizard, and integers less than 32 are provided, E_INVARG is raised.
-This prevents control characters or newlines from being written to the database file by non-trusted individuals.
+For wizard programmers, integer byte values may be between 0 and 255.
+If the programmer is not a wizard, integer byte values must be between 32 and 254; otherwise, `E_INVARG` is raised.
+This prevents control characters, newlines, and invalid byte values from being written to the database file by non-trusted individuals.

 **Function: `match`**